 1 in 3 adults are not getting a good night’s sleep.

 If the recent boom in the bed in the box space means anything, it’s that we are sick and tired of not getting enough sleep.
-According to the Center for Disease Control, 1 in 3 adults in America is not getting enough sleep and that is seriously affecting our health.
+According to the National Institute of Health, 1 in 3 adults in America is not getting enough sleep and that is seriously affecting our health.
 Chances are, if you are reading this, you are one of the three.
 Are you drowsy as you drive?
 Do you drift to sleep while watching your favorite show?
 You could be suffering from a serious lack of sleep.
 According to the CDC:

 Sleeping less than seven hours per day is associated with an increased risk of developing chronic conditions such as obesity, diabetes, high blood pressure, heart disease, stroke, and frequent mental distress.

 So what are you going to do about it?

 If you really want to get a good night’s sleep, you can’t take it laying down.
 It’s going to take some work, but while most hard work pays off eventually, getting a good night’s rest pays off every single morning.
 According to the director of the director of the public health division at the CDC Dr. Wayne Giles, MD:

 “Lifestyle changes such as going to bed at the same time each night; rising at the same time each morning; and turning off or removing televisions, computers, mobile devices from the bedroom, can help people get the healthy sleep they need.”

 Could it really be that simple as setting a simple schedule, and turning off devices?
 It’s worth a try.